juliaknoblauch/PI-Targeting/README.md

 # Customer Targeting with Prediction Intervals

 ## Replicability:
-The environment can be replicated with:

-Create a conda environment with the environment.yml file with
+Create a conda environment with the environment.yml file by running:

 conda env create --file environment.yml